qiime/Topiary-Explorer/user_guide/source/database_connectivity.rst

  * You should also first review the `TopiaryExplorer Window <./topiaryexplorer_window.html>`_ guide, which covers the Database Pane.

  * [DOUG PLEASE EDIT!!]
-You have a working mysql database on your system, with a user account already create
+You have a working mysql database on your system, with a user account already created.

 Tutorial Input Files
 --------------------